mcantelon/node-mingy/README.md

     parser.parseLexemes(argv['_'])

-The set an environmental variable use the `parse.setEnv` method:
+To set an environmental variable use the `parse.setEnv` method:

     parser.setEnv('skyIs', 'blue')